EngineeringEducation/Onboarding/server/mailing_list.md

 ## Step 4a: The Database Itself

-In a new terminal window or tab, type psql -h localhost
+In a new terminal window or tab, type `psql -h localhost`.

 Now we’ve got a connection to our local postgresql server.
 We’re not actually going to create things in psql right now, we’re just going to do a little touring of what is there.[ A cheat sheet of psql commands is here.](http://blog.jasonmeridth.com/posts/postgresql-command-line-cheat-sheet/)

 It’s common practice to have a "database setup" or "schema" file.
 It’s a file that contains all of the SQL commands needed to create a database and populate it with the required tables.
 It also is usually pretty readable, so we can use it as a reference to see what our tables look like.

-touch `schema.sql` and then open it in Sublime Text.
+`touch schema.sql`(in terminal) and then open it in Sublime Text.

 Here we’ll put the SQL statements we need to create our database, and create all of the tables we need to run our app.